user15632/DeepDR/source/document/Install.rst

 Dependency libraries such as Pytorch and PyG will be installed automatically.

-If you have problems with usage, try using the recommended Python, Pytorch, and PyG versions as follows:
+If you have problems with usage, try using the recommended Pytorch and PyG versions as follows:

 .. code-block:: python